 Additional Info –

 If we have got two versions of OpenJDK installed.
-Then, we may want to choose a particular version for our work as default.
-Follow this article here to know how its done.
+Then, we may want to choose a particular version for our work as default – change default Java versions.